 - Build a healthy pipeline from the start

 - Identify the required pipeline coverage

 - Coach reps

-- Use data/tools for deep and effective pipeline inspection
+- Use data/tools and pipeline management software for deep and effective pipeline inspection

 Training tip #1: Build a healthy pipeline from the start

 To ensure you start with a healthy pipeline, first define your ideal client profile (ICP).
 Think about your ICP like a compass pointing you to the deals that will most likely close.
 Which companies are most likely to buy from you?
 Where does your product use case fit best?
 What industry are they in?
 How big is their organization?

 Answering all of these questions will allow you to target prospects who are the most likely to end up as clients.
 This is the foundation to building a healthy pipeline.